kriasoft/react-starter-kit/docs/data-fetching.md

 [`src/createFetch.js`](../src/createFetch.js)), allowing you to use the `fetch(url, options)` method universally in both the client-side and server-side code bases.

-In order to avoid the the amount of boilerplate code needed when using the raw `fetch(..)` function, a simple wrapper was created that provides a base URL of the data API server, credentials (cookies), CORS etc. For example, in a browser environment the base URL of the data API server might be an empty string, so when you make an Ajax request to the `/graphql` endpoint it's being
+In order to avoid the amount of boilerplate code needed when using the raw `fetch(..)` function, a simple wrapper was created that provides a base URL of the data API server, credentials (cookies), CORS etc. For example, in a browser environment the base URL of the data API server might be an empty string, so when you make an Ajax request to the `/graphql` endpoint it's being